LukasLichten/TeamMofuMofu-Discord-Bot/README.md

 First setup will demand signing into yt account, it will print a link into the log output, open it in your browser and sign in.
 If everything goes right you get redirected at the end and the bot will spin up, if you end up on a 404 then the Redirect Url is incorrect.

+This bot will work with your App still in Testing, however the token will expire after 7 days, requiring you to clear the persist/.credentials and log in again.
+Best publish the app on the OAuth-Autherication screen.
+It will tell you they will ask you for a bunch of information, this is currently not needed, verification is optional.

 ### So, you are not doing localhost...
 So you choose hell, so you need: